jidongxiao/CSCI1200-DataStructures/labs/05_vectors/README.md

 - Introduce yourself to your teammate.
 Ask them to share something about themselves (e.g. hobbies, sports, favorite music, etc.) Learn something new about your teammate (even if you already know them).
+- There are two sets of functions below.
+Each student in your team takes one set and working on it.

 For each function below, assign different letters to each of the data sizes that at first glance might have impact on the running time of the function.
 Be sure to consider integer value, size of vector, and length of string.
 Then give the big O notation of the function in terms of those variables.

+### Student 1

 ```cpp
 int foobar (const std::vector<std::string> &a, int b) {